Even if you’re relatively unfamiliar with psychology, chances are you’ve heard of cognitive-behavioral therapy, commonly known as CBT.

 Please know that there are people out there who care and that there are treatments that can help.

-Thank you for reading, and please let us know about your experiences with CBT in the comments section.
+Please let us know about your experiences with CBT in the comments section.
 If you’ve tried it, how did it work for you?
 Are there any other helpful exercises or techniques that we did not touch on in this piece?
 We’d love to know your thoughts.

 - Anderson, J. (2014, June 12).
 5 get-positive techniques from cognitive behavioral therapy.
 Retrieved from http://www.everydayhealth.com/hs/major-depression-living-well/cognitive-behavioral-therapy-techniques/